The Medaille University Office of the Registrar manages academic records for students, faculty and alumni.

 Your GPA is calculated by dividing the total grade points by the total credits.

-Medaille College offers the P/F grade primarily to encourage undergraduate students to take more challenging courses than they otherwise might, without endangering their grade point average (GPA).
+Medaille University offers the P/F grade primarily to encourage undergraduate students to take more challenging courses than they otherwise might, without endangering their grade point average (GPA).
 Students earn credits, but not quality points, for courses in which they earn a passing (P) grade.
 A failing (F) grade is punitive and is factored into the quality point average.

 Students may take a limited number of courses on a P/F basis.
 Although there is no limit to the number of courses to be taken P/F during a single semester, no more than ten percent (10%) of the total degree or certificate program may be taken P/F. Students may not take general education core or major requirement courses as P/F and, furthermore, must consult their academic department for a list of acceptable courses within their program.